Theo van Woerkom

-Theo van Woerkom (born 26 July 1993) is a New Zealand cricketer who plays for Canterbury.
+Theo Francis van Woerkom (born 26 July 1993) is a New Zealand-born Irish cricketer who played for Canterbury.
+In September 2023, van Woerkom switched international allegiance from New Zealand to Ireland.

+Domestic career

 He made his first-class debut on 15 October 2015 in the 2015–16 Plunket Shield.
 In June 2018, he was awarded a contract with Canterbury for the 2018–19 season.
 He made his List A debut for Canterbury in the 2018–19 Ford Trophy on 24 October 2018 against Wellington.

 In June 2020, he was offered a contract by Canterbury ahead of the 2020–21 domestic cricket season.

+International career

+Van Woerkom holds an Irish passport via his maternal grandmother who was born in Ireland.
+In January 2023 he signed to play club cricket in Northern Ireland for C.I.Y.M.S.
+Cricket Club.
+He was called up to the Irish national squad in July 2023 as a late replacement for Gareth Delany at the 2023 ICC T20 World Cup Europe Qualifier Regional Final in Scotland, although he did not play a game in the tournament.
+In September 2023, he made his One Day International debut for Ireland against England.